 Whether Springer is new to you or you have a longstanding history of being involved in our community, I thank you for your interest in, and commitment to, fulfilling our mission.
 If you are visiting our web site, it is highly likely that your life has been impacted by a learning disability.
 Rest assured, you are in the right place.

 With roots dating back to 1887, our service to children has grown and developed.
 Since 1971 Springer has been supporting and educating students with learning disabilities throughout our region, with an approach that is holistic in nature.
 We fully believe in the need to understand the whole child and have comprehensive systems designed to support the growth and development of each individual child so that they can find success.
 Whether we are educating students in our School or members of the community through Center programs we offer help and guidance that can help family members, professionals and members of our community through complex and often challenging times.
-We have done so for nearly 50 years and are thrilled about doing so for another 50!
+We have done so for the past 50 years and are thrilled about doing so for another 50!

 Our dedicated faculty and staff, along with thousands of alumni and their families and many supporters around the country know what you are going through.
-Springer will help support you on your journey, please do not hesitate to reach out.
+Springer will help support you on your journey, so please do not hesitate to reach out.
 We are all invested in the same mission: To empower students with learning disabilities to lead successful lives.
 We believe that success starts at Springer!

 All my best,